AccelNA/timeLogs/security.md

            // Generate tokens here.
       }

-Then each request application check these generated token by
+Then each request in application check these generated token by

     function checkToken(receivedToken, receivedData){
       //Token checking here